mlabuda2/nf-tower-docs/docs/secrets/overview.md

 ![](_images/secrets_list.png)

-The form for creating or edit a secret is very similar to the one used for credentials.
+The form for creating or updating a Secret is very similar to the one used for Credentials.

 ![](_images/secrets_creation_form.png)